Hazboun6/hasasia/docs/skymap_tutorial.rst

 the SNR from every sky position initially provided, given a particular signal provided in strain across the frequency band.

-There is a convenience funcgion for circular binaries provided as ``hasasia.skymap.h_circ``.
+There is a convenience function for circular binaries provided as ``hasasia.skymap.h_circ``.

 .. code:: python